peterhinch/micropython-lcd160cr-gui/README.md

 Class variables:
  * `lit_time` Period in seconds the `litcolor` is displayed.
 Default 1.
  * `long_press_time` Press duration for a long press.
 Default 1 second.

+Note: if button callbacks change screens, `onrelease` should be set `False`.
+This avoids multiple screen changes if more than one such button is pressed simultaneously.

 ###### [Jump to Contents](./README.md#contents)